A BIT About US…

 HOW IT STARTED

-HADDOW + DINEEN is a collaborative-winemaking-side-hustle from cheesemaker, Nick Haddow, and winemaker, Jeremy Dineen.
-Appropriately, they met at a wine and cheese tasting in 2003, not long after Nick moved to Tasmania and started Bruny Island Cheese Co. and Jeremy had moved back home to Tas and started work at Joesf Chromy.
+Appropriately, they met at a wine and cheese tasting in 2003, not long after Nick moved to Tasmania and started Bruny Island Cheese Co. and Jeremy had moved back home to Tas and started work establishing Joesf Chromy wines.

 You would be hard pressed to find someone with a deeper understanding of the complexities of Tasmanian viticulture than Jeremy Dineen.
 He led the winemaking team at Josef Chromy from establishment in 2005, made wine under contract and now consults for some of the better labels in Tasmania.
 Inspired by the intense quality of the fruit from the Yorktown Vineyard, it didn’t take much for Jeremy to talk Nick into making some wine together.

-Nick Haddow is the founder of Bruny Island Cheese and Bruny Island Beer.
+Nick is the founder of Bruny Island Cheese and Bruny Island Beer.
 He also runs a small dairy farm in the Huon Valley.
 Nick has always dabbled on the fringes of winemaking – he grew up in South Australia and has spent much of his life hanging out with vignerons and winemakers.
 This project has given him the chance to finally get his hands dirty.

 OUR APPROACH TO WINEMAKING